post-image

 Port Chicago Sailor Freddie Meeks

 Today, the sailors have all passed away, yet efforts to seek justice for their legacies continue.
-Naval historians now say the heroic actions of the 50 sailors probably prevented another disaster and likely saved lives.
+Naval historians now say the heroic actions of the fifty sailors probably prevented another disaster and likely saved lives.
 Acknowledging the racism the sailors experienced, President Barack Obama once wrote, "Faced with tremendous obstacles, they fought on two fronts – for freedom abroad and equality at home."

-Celebrating the Sailors
+Commemorating and Celebrating the Sailors

 In 2021, the East Bay Regional Park District, the largest park district in the country, named a regional park in honor of Thurgood Marshall and the Port Chicago 50.
 The 2,540-acre Thurgood Marshall Regional Park - Home of the Port Chicago 50 in Concord, California will teach of the Port Chicago 50's courage and how their act of protest, and Marshall's public appeal campaign, forever changed our country for the better.